EOSIO/eos/docs/02_cleos/04_troubleshooting.md

 ```

-If you are trying to connect a remote nodeos API endpoint, try to visit the API endpoint with the following suffix:
+If you are trying to connect a remote nodapifiny API endpoint, try to visit the API endpoint with the following suffix:

 ```shell
 http://API_ENDPOINT:PORT/v1/chain/get_info
 ```

-Replace API_ENDPOINT and PORT with your remote nodeos API endpoint detail
+Replace API_ENDPOINT and PORT with your remote nodapifiny API endpoint detail

 ## “Missing Authorizations"